 - not to have been submitted to processes that have significantly altered their original physical, chemical or biological state.

 However, we see ‘natural’ claims splashed all over products all the time.
 Sometimes, it’s possible that a product has natural ingredients which were once natural in their original form, but after being transformed into a product that food is no longer natural.
 Often, you’ll see claims such as ‘contains natural ingredients’ – but how have those natural ingredients changed during the course of production?
 For example, whole flax seeds are a natural ingredient.
 They are also very susceptible to heat, light and air, so if they have been used in a product that has been cooked at high temperatures it’s highly unlikely that the ‘natural’ properties of those seeds will remain.

 This refers to animals who have access to pasture and can eat grass and other bits that they can forage.
 All cows eat grass at some point.
 As consumers, we don’t always know how much of an animal’s diet was actually grass – even organic animals can be grass fed and then fed grains and corn at the end to fatten them up.

 Grass fed is an unregulated claim in Canada.
-There are some third party certifications that clarify grass fed options – for example, a few years ago a U.S.-based label for 100% grass fed meat was approved here in Canada.
+There are some third party certifications that clarify grass fed options – for example, a U.S.-based label for 100% grass fed meat was approved here in Canada.
 It’s important to ask questions about how animals are both fed and finished.